markstuart/who-dares-wins/README.md

 window.addEventListener('load', function () {
   // Initialise firestore
   var db = firebase.firestore()
+  db.settings({ timestampsInSnapshots: true })
   var entriesCollection = db.collection('entries')

   function storeEntry(entry) {
     entriesCollection.add(entry)
   }
   // snip...
 ```

-Make sure you add a call to `storeEntry` where we were pushing them into an array before.
+Make sure you add a call to `storeEntry` where you are adding them to the ordered list.

 Once that is set up and `storeEntry` is being called, if you fill out the entry form and submit it, you should see that information appear in the `entries` collection on the firestore console page.